evaera/moonwave/website/docs/Configuration.md

 end
 ```

-Then to break-out the new table of contents category, specify it under the `apiCategories` option in your `moonwave.toml` file.
+Then, specify those tags under the `apiCategories` option in your `moonwave.toml` file.

 ```toml
 apiCategories = [